aditya9211/Blur-and-Clear-Classification/README.md

 1 Output Layer -> 2 U
 We have used the Backprop Algorithm for Training using the SGD Optimizer with momentum .
 Rescaled the Images to 100 x 100 Pixels in Grayscale Coding and doing median filtering to filter the noise in Images.

+Need the Images that are clear in separate folder and one with blurred in other folder.Because it is a supervised Learning.

+Run as :
+python train.py --good_path '/home/......' --bad_path '/home/.......'
+and result get stored default in 'tmp/blur_clear/' Folder.

+then Execute the :
+python predict.py
+to predict the results.